British Mass Spectrometry Society, Chromatographic Society, and RSC NorthWest Analytical Division Summer Studentships 2018

 What is the decision making process?

-The BMSS Advisory Board, ChromSoc, SSG and NWAD representatives will rank and select the projects that will receive funding based on their on their mass spectrometry and/or chromatography content, relevance to current topics, novelty of the project, deliverables and the development of the student.
+The BMSS Advisory Board, ChromSoc and RSC NWAD representatives will rank and select the projects that will receive funding based on criteria including their mass spectrometry and/or chromatography content, relevance to current topics, novelty of the project, deliverables and the development of the student.
 Some degree of matched funding will be looked upon favourably.

 In order to qualify for consideration of funding: